MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/Lab00/Lab00_Setup_environment.md

 2.  **Wait** while Microsoft initializes your OneDrive.
 Select **Your OneDrive is ready**. **Close** the tab.

-## Exercise 2 - Create a Test environment
+## Exercise 2 - Create a Dev environment

-In this exercise, you will create a Test environment for deploying your work to later on.
+In this exercise, you will create a Dev environment for deploying your work to later on.

 ### Task 1 – Create a Test environment